TobikoData/sqlmesh/docs/concepts/models/model_kinds.md

 * There is at most one record associated with each unique key.
 * It is appropriate to upsert records, so existing records can be overridden by new arrivals when their keys match.

 A [Slowly Changing Dimension](../glossary.md#slowly-changing-dimension-scd) (SCD) is one approach that fits this description well.
+See the [SCD Type 2](#scd-type-2) model kind for a specific model kind for SCD Type 2 models.

 The name of the unique key column must be provided as part of the `MODEL` DDL, as in this example:
 ```sql linenums="1" hl_lines="3-5"